cisco-ai-defense/ai-defense-python-sdk/README.md

 ## Overview

 The `cisco-aidefense-sdk` provides a developer-friendly interface for inspecting chat conversations and HTTP requests/responses using Cisco's AI Defense API.
+It also includes a comprehensive Management API client for creating and managing applications, connections, policies, and events.

-It enables you to detect security, privacy, and safety risks in real time, with flexible configuration and robust validation.
+The SDK enables you to detect security, privacy, and safety risks in real time, with flexible configuration and robust validation, while also providing tools to manage your AI Defense resources programmatically.

 ---